-- > Rejecting an hypotheses when it should be accepted - Type II error - > Accepting an hypotheses when it should be rejected - A way to minimize error in decision making is the have an enlarged sample size - Level of Significance - > THE MAXIMUM PROBABILITY that the experimenter is willing to take in order to risk a Type I error is called the level of significance - > This must be decided before the commencement of data collection - > In practice it is usually 0.01 and 0.05 1% and 5% respectively - Alternatively we can call it a confidence level of 99% and 95% respectively
+- Procedures that are used to enable us decide whether to accept or reject an hypotheses and determine if samples are significantly different from each other statistically Called tests of hypotheses, test of significance or rule of decisions - Errors in Decision Making - Type I error - Rejecting an hypotheses when it should be accepted - Type II error - Accepting an hypothese when it should be rejected - A way to minimize error in decision making is the have an enlarged sample size - · Level of Significance - THE MAXIMUM PROBABILITY that the experimenter is willing to take in order to risk a Type I error is called the level of significance - This nust be decided before the commencement of data collection - In practise it is usually 0.01 and 0.05 1% and 5% respectively - Alternatively we can call it a confidence level of 99% and 95% resoectively

-Tests Involving Normal Distribution
+Testing Involve Normal Distribution

-- Use a normal distribution curve standardized value deignated by Z - Decision making - Reject test hypotheses when z-score lies outside the range at the significant level on the normal distribution curve - Accept the hypotheses lies within the range on the normal distribution curve - One tailed or Two Tailed Tests - > Interest in one extreme of the distribution currve is known as a one-tailed test - > When interest is on two extremes we have a two-tailed test - eg... when testing if one method is better than the other we have a one-tailed test however, if the test is whether there is a difference betwenn two methods then we are talking of a two tailed test.
+- Use a normal distribution curve standardized value deignated by Z - · Decision making - Reject test hypotheses when z-score lies outside the range at the significant level on the normal distribution curve - Accept the hypotheses lies within the range on the normal distribution curve - One tailed or Two Tailed Tests - Interesrt in one extreme of the distribution currve is known as a one-tailed test - When interest is on two extremes we have a two-tailed test - eg... when testing if one method is better than the other we have a one-tailed test however, if the test is whether there is a difference betwenn two methods then we are talking of a two tailed test.
 Since it could be better or worse (two extremes) - Values of normal distribution z is given in a table to be distributed in Class and used with examples